hailo-ai/Hailo-Application-Code-Examples/runtime/python/object_detection/README.md

     ```shell script
     ./object_detection -n <model_path> -i <input_image_path> -l <label_file_path> -b <batch_size>
     ```
+The output results will be saved under a folder named output.

 Arguments
 ---------

 - ``-n, --net``: Path to the pre-trained model file (HEF).
 - ``-i, --input``: Path to the input image on which object detection will be performed.
-- ``-l, --labels``: Path to a text file containing class labels for the detected objects.
+- ``-l, --labels``:[optional] Path to a text file containing class labels for the detected objects.
+- ``-s, --save_stream_output``:[optional] Save the output of the inference from a stream.
 - ``-b, --batch_size``:[optional] Number of images in one batch.
 Defaults to 1.

 For more information: